Sabified/multiplayer-rps-tutorial/tutorial.md

 ```
 ## Step 17

-Then in the first "If" block you put set hand to "0" in a string
+Then in the first "If" block you put set hand to "0".
 Do the same in the second but change the number to "1"
 And the same in the third but change it to "2"